 We’re particularly interested in the role of aneuploidy in tumorigenesis.
 We’re developing novel systems to study genome dosage imbalances, in hopes of generating therapies that can specifically eliminate aneuploid cancers while leaving normal cells unharmed.

-- December, 2016 – we’re currently looking to hire postdocs, students, and technicians to work on several projects in cancer biology.
-Interested applicants should send a cover letter and CV to Dr. Sheltzer.
+- January, 2019 – we’re hiring postdocs!
+Interested candidates should send a cover letter and CV to Dr. Sheltzer.